 The compass readings indicate the direction the vehicle is facing.
-Press and release the COMPASS button to display one of eight compass readings and the outside tempera-COMPASS ture.
+Press and release the COMPASS button to display one of eight compass headings, the outside temperature, COMPASS Button and audio information (if the radio is on)/ECO if the EVIC display is not already displaying this screen.